-From you, the host's point of view, you will need to be interested in cultural exchange and able to provide a welcoming environment and some volunteer tasks (of around 5 hours a day) and also accommodation and food for your visitors.
+From you, the host's point of view, you will need to be interested in cultural exchange and able to provide a welcoming environment and some volunteer tasks as well as accommodation and food for your visitors.

 In exchange you can expect to receive new friends who are interested in helping and learning about your way of life and of course you will have the opportunity to learn about theirs.
 Help offered is generally for around 5 hours per day, 5 days a week.
 This can be anything which is within reach of a willing visitor.

-Some typical examples of exchanges have been; house painting, weeding, tree planting, baby sitting, doing the school run, sharing cooking, helping with the shopping, giving a hand with general maintenance, teaching and learning languages etc.
+Some typical examples of fun exchanges have been; house painting, creating a garden, boat sitting, house sitting, baby sitting, doing the school run, sharing cooking, helping with the shopping, giving a hand with general maintenance, teaching and learning languages etc.

 Remember travellers come for a different experience to that which they are used to in their own country.
 Many are students on a year out, but some are skilled professionals on a break and others come simply to practice a language.
 This means that they should be made to feel part of the family.
 Hosts should interact with visitors as much as they can.
-Workaway.info is NOT set up to provide cheap labour.
+However please remember Workaway.info is NOT set up to provide cheap labour or replace paid workers.
 It is a cultural exchange in which both parties should benefit.